lianqiw/maos/docs/91_basics.md

 The \c bin file format is a simple custom binary format developed specifically to save telemetry data for \c maos.
 It can be converted to \c fits file using the supplied binary \c bin/bin2fits.
-The data in \c bin file are stored with the native endianness to facilitate memory mapping.
+The data in \c bin file are stored with the native endian-ness to facilitate memory mapping.

 Data in \c bin file are stored as one or multiple consecutive \c blocks :
 ```